isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 134.&nbsp;In addition, SMU Yong Pung How School of Law partnered us to organise our Online Harms Symposium.
 The sharing from the experts and survivors at the Symposium informed much of our thinking on this matter.

 {:start="135"}
-135.&nbsp;SHE’s surveys and research on online harms, and their experience in running SHECARES@SCWO, Singapore’s first support centre for targets of online harms, provided us with data and insights to refine our policy.&nbsp;
+135.&nbsp;SHE’s surveys and research on online harms, and their experience in running SHECARES@SCWO, Singapore’s first support centre for targets of online harms, provided us with data and insights to refine our policy.

 {:start="136"}
 136.&nbsp;Finally, all those, many from the public, who responded to our Public Consultation or who have engaged with us with very constructive comments and suggestions, or written to my Ministry to share their stories.
 Every story helped us to shape the contours of this Bill.
-We thank them for their suggestions over the years.&nbsp;
+We thank them for their suggestions over the years.

 {:start="137"}
 137.&nbsp;Mr Speaker, we have in the audience today – in the gallery above – a&nbsp; few who have contributed deeply to our work and gave valuable feedback in developing our proposals.
-We have members from SHE and SHECARES@SCWO – Natalie, Hemavalli, Lorraine, Saira, and Si Han, who together with their team, served as vital pillars of support for those experiencing online harms today.&nbsp;
+We have members from SHE and SHECARES@SCWO – Natalie, Hemavalli, Lorraine, Saira, and Si Han, who together with their team, served as vital pillars of support for those experiencing online harms today.

 {:start="138"}
-138.&nbsp;We also have representatives from YouthTechSG – Ben, Zoe, Beatrice and Kok Thong, who together with many others shared their perspectives of young Singaporeans with us.&nbsp;
+138.&nbsp;We also have representatives from YouthTechSG – Ben, Zoe, Beatrice and Kok Thong, who together with many others shared their perspectives of young Singaporeans with us.

 {:start="139"}
-139.&nbsp;We are very deeply grateful for their partnership and commitment to making our digital spaces safer for all. and we record our thanks and gratitude to the time that they had taken and the experiences they have so generously shared.&nbsp;
+139.&nbsp;We are very deeply grateful for their partnership and commitment to making our digital spaces safer for all. and we record our thanks and gratitude to the time that they had taken and the experiences they have so generously shared.

 {:start="140"}
 140.&nbsp;Thank you, Sir.